 Any sealed glass container will work for this easy project.
 You do want to make sure that you can seal the top.
 You also want a vessel in which the vanilla beans will be completely submerged in the alcohol.
 Do not feel like you need a tall vessel because you can absolutely cut the vanilla beans in half or quarters to make them fit into your container.
 I would stick with a glass container of sorts.
 It is also best to keep it out of the light, so a tinted glass container will be great.
 (I am keeping my containers in a closed kitchen cabinet, so I did not seek out tinted containers.)

 I have seen people use cute bottles with attached caps to make vanilla extract.
 (Like a glass soda bottle.)
 That’s a great option, especially since those bottles are generally tall enough to house the length of most vanilla beans.
+Those bottles filled with vanilla extract also make great gifts.
 You can also use the actual bottle of alcohol that you will use to make your extract.

 Because I want to have access to my beans to use the caviar from them as the mood strikes, I chose a vessel that will allow me to easily pull out a bean.
 I am therefore using a Mason jar with a ReCAP lid.
 This provides me with easy access to the vanilla beans throughout the extraction process, and once the extract is ready, I can easily pour out what I need from the flip cap.
-For my first batch of extract, I am using two 14-ounce Mason jars.
+I use two 14-ounce Mason jars.

 What are the Ingredients for Homemade Vanilla Extract?